t-data-h/tdh-gcp/README.md

 ## Support scripts:

-Support scripts are utilized by the initialization scripts in some cases, but are not GCP specific and can be used for any environment where the compute instances have already been created.
+Support scripts are utilized by the initialization scripts in some cases, but are not GCP specific and can be used for any environment where compute instances have already been created.

 - **tdh-prereqs.sh**: